 Treatment for cleft palate

-Cleft palates have to be surgically repaired before the baby is ready to speak, usually between six months and one year.
+Cleft palates have to be surgically repaired before the baby is ready to speak, usually between nine months and one year.
 During the operation, nearby mouth tissue is used to close over the cleft.

 Some children will require further operations, such as pharyngoplasty, to help seal the mouth from the nasal cavity.
 Some children born with cleft palates will have speech difficulties after surgery.
 Speech pathology can help overcome this.

 Children born with a cleft palate have a greater tendency to develop recurring ear infections, such as ‘glue ear’.
 This will need ongoing attention from their ear, nose and throat surgeon.

 Depending on the location and severity of the cleft, other treatments might include:

 - follow-up surgery on the hard palate at a later stage

 - jawbone realignment prior to surgery, using elastic braces

 - bone grafts for the upper jaw at around 10 years of age